lorsi96/ESP32-IDF-BTSerial-TCP-NonBlockingSockets-Demo/README.md

 The Application responds to different external events and changes the Built-In LED behavior in accordance.

 ### TCP Server
-From the TCP server the user can request the ESP32:
+From the TCP server the user can request the ESP32 to:
 - Know if  the LED is blinking and how fast it is doing so.
 - Query if it is listening to BT events.
 - Enable/Disable capturing BT events.

 ### Classic Serial Bt
 From a Bluetooth device connected to the ESP32 the user can:
-- Send a 0 to toggle slow blinking
+- Send a 0 to toggle slow blinking.
-- Send a 1 to toggle fast blinking
+- Send a 1 to toggle fast blinking.
 Note that this will not work if the user has disabled capturing BT events from the server.

 ### Program State Diagram
-- This charts shows which commands produce a change in the LED Blinking State
+- This chart shows which commands produce a change in the LED Blinking State.
-- Note that, as stated in above sections, other commands exist but are not listed here as they don't produce any state update
+- Note that, as stated in above sections, other commands exist but are not listed here as they don't produce any state update.

 ![FSM](./images/FSM.png)